snowch/biginsight-examples/examples/DashDBIntegrationWithSpark/README.md

 *********************************************************************
 #### Instructions

-NOTE:
+*NOTE:*

 Basic clusters do not have the jar files available.
-As a workaround, source a copy of the following jars and place them in the 'downloads' folder.
+As a workaround, manually obtain a copy of the following jars and place them in the 'downloads' folder.
 See [here](https://github.com/snowch/biginsight-examples/issues/17) for more info.

 - db2jcc.jar
 - db2jcc4.jar